-You may contact an attorney in the Legal Affairs Department with questions or concerns about any aspect of the Standards of Business Conduct, or to report a possible violation.
-The Legal Affairs Department can provide specialized guidance by answering questions concerning laws, regulations, industry, and acceptable business practices.
+You may contact an attorney in the Legal Affairs Department with guestions or concerns about any aspect of the Standards of Business Conduct, or to report a possible violation.
+The Legal Affairs Department can provide specialized guidance by answering guestions concerning laws, regulations, industry, and acceptable business practices.
 There are lawyers assigned to each business area.

-Note: Plexxikon employees may contact Plexxikon's Legal Affairs Department and may also access the Legal Affairs resource located within Daiichi Sankyo, Inc. For American Regent employees, a form is available on the Human Resources and Legal Department intranet sites, which may be used to report possible harassment and discrimination violations.
+Note: For American Regent employees, a form is available on the Human Resources and Legal Department intranet sites, which may be used to report possible harassment and discrimination violations.